Itinerary: Torres del Paine > Puerto Natales > Punta Arenas

 Planning Your Trip to Torres del Paine

-- WHEN TO GO: The ‘high' season is October 1st through April 30th.
-Outside this window, many campsites close down, and the O Trail is inaccessible without a guide; apparently you can still hike the W, but it resources are limited and buses don’t run regularly (if at all).
+WHEN TO GO: The ‘high' season is October 1st through April 30th.
+Outside this window, many campsites close down, and the O Trail is inaccessible without a guide; apparently, you can still hike the W, but its resources are limited and buses don’t run regularly (if at all).
 Summer is Dec-Feb when the weather is warmest and campsites are at capacity — RESERVE WELL IN ADVANCE!
-Fortunately in the shoulder seasons (Oct-Nov and Mar-Apr), there are less people, and you have a little more flexibility to determine where you stay as you go.
+Fortunately, in the shoulder seasons (Oct-Nov and Mar-Apr), there are fewer people, and you have a little more flexibility to determine where you stay as you go.
 You will still need to have proof of reservations to enter the park.
 I loved the fall colors of April!

-- No need for water pumps or filtration — you can fill up at all the campsites.
-There are also really nice toilet and shower facilities at most of the campgrounds, so skip the trowel and bring a towel (if you fancy).
+No need for water pumps or filtration — you can fill up at all the campsites.
+There are also really nice toilets and shower facilities at most of the campgrounds, so skip the trowel and bring a towel (if you fancy).

-- Layers, layers and more layers.
-I found it was really nice to have proper snow gloves, and definitely used my warm beanie.
+Layers, layers and more layers.
+I found it was really nice to have proper snow gloves, and I definitely used my warm beanie.
 Warm socks are a must!

 No need to bring extra gas for cookers — many travelers leave used canisters at the campgrounds, so you can pilfer the communal pile.